RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

 ========================================================================
 ## Roadmap
 ========================================================================
+0. Esp32 - wifi control for robot
+    - lap -> Esp32 -> what laptop has sent
 1. claw
     - adjust cad
     - (open & close)
 2. Teaching mode
+    - How to do zero-gravity?
     - Turn on teaching mode: 360 360 ...
 Turn off (ros service)
     - sleep, record joint angles, wakeup
     - arduino: calibrate angles.
 If not accurate, the visualization will be off.